 The process begins with a recruiter call either by phone or video.
 This step assesses your background, interest in Tesla, and general fit for the role.
 Expect questions about your resume, educational background, experiences, and why you’re interested in working at Tesla.

-The next step is usually a technical phone interview with a hiring manager or potential team member.
+The next step is a technical phone interview with a hiring manager or potential team member.
 This interview might include technical questions relevant to data analysis, such as SQL queries and statistical analysis, and a discussion about data manipulation and visualization tools like Python and R or specific platforms like Tableau.

 Successful candidates proceed to have an on-site final interview consisting of several rounds with the hiring team and managers.
 This phase mixes behavioral questions with technical challenges and case studies related to data analysis.
 Expect to showcase your problem-solving strategies, delve into past projects, or tackle live coding tasks, demonstrating both your technical proficiency and soft skills.